technokrat/vuexr/README.md

 Maybe you can even identify a failing component in advance, saving your company a lot.

 ##### Home Entertainment
 You are a small company offering custom upper-class smarthome & home entertainment solutions.
-You want to offer you customers a custom
+You want to offer your customers a custom
 User Interface with next-generation features.
 With VueXR you can combine many already-existing web-solutions into one surface.

-You want to control your Philips Hue Gateway and your AV-receiver in the same AR-view.
 No problem for VueXR!

 #### Why VueXR?
 Conventional AR requires a lot of expertise in building native smartphone applications for a multitude of platforms,